khalidrahmani/jaderp/doc/testing.rst

     inverse operation to :js:func:`equal`

-Getting an OpenERP instance
+Getting an Jad instance
 ---------------------------

-The OpenERP instance is the base through which most OpenERP Web modules behaviors (functions, objects, …) are accessed.
+The Jad instance is the base through which most Jad Web modules behaviors (functions, objects, …) are accessed.
 As a result, the test framework automatically builds one, and loads the module being tested and all of its dependencies inside it.
 This new instance